Rossiya Hotel: Hotel

 The Rossiya Hotel was built in Moscow from 1964 until 1967 at the order of the Soviet government.
 Construction used the existing foundations of a cancelled skyscraper project, the Zaryadye Administrative Building, which would have been the eighth of what are now referred to as the "Seven Sisters".
-One of the prerequisites for the construction of the new tourist complex in Moscow was a lack of hotel rooms.
+One of the prerequisites for the construction of the new tourist complex in Moscow was to address the lack of hotel rooms.
 This became especially important after the construction of the State Kremlin Palace.
 The projected hotel had to accommodate not only tourists but also congress delegates and participants of congresses.

 In 1956, the Architecture and Planning Department of Moscow approved the task of building the hotel complex, proposed by architect Dmitry Chechulin and engineers N. D. Vishnevsky and A. N. Gorbatko.
-In 1958, Chechulin went on short-term business trips to London and Paris to see the best examples of hotel architecture, as well as consulting with representatives of the American company Hilton.
+In 1958, Chechulin went on trips to London and Paris to see the best examples of hotel architecture, as well as consulting with representatives of the American company Hilton.
 In 1960, the plan for the hotel in Moscow was finally approved by the authorities and construction began in 1964.
 Construction was completed on 1 January 1967.
 At the time of its construction, the Rossiya Hotel was the largest hotel in the world with 3,182 rooms.
+The complex consisted of three restaurants, several cafes, bars and buffets, a Zaryadye cinema, a concert hall with 2,600 seats, a sauna with a swimming pool, laundries, a telephone exchange, a shop, etc. The staff numbered 1,320 people.

-In 1980, this record was surpassed by the Izmailovo Hotel with 5,000 rooms, although it remained the second largest hotel in Europe until its closure in 2006.
+In 1980, before the 1980 Summer Olympics this record was surpassed by the Izmailovo Hotel also in Moscow with 5,000 rooms, although it remained the second largest hotel in Europe until its closure in 2006.

 Fire

 On February 25, 1977, a major fire in the building killed 42 and injured 50.
-The high death and injury rate was exacerbated because the hotel had very few exits, a design intended to make it difficult for guests to enter or exit unseen by the hotel staff.